Lightening the mood

 Audi conducts three studies

 Arvid Niemeyer is not the only one investigating Human Centric Lighting—it’s also Michael Weng’s specialty.
-Michael is a doctoral student at Volkswagen Group Innovation.
 Drawing on the initial findings from previous field research with the Audi A8 as a point of departure, the pair have conducted follow-up studies.
-The field research made use of a specially adapted makeup mirror lamp to support the occupants’ circadian rhythms.
+The field research made use of a specially adapted makeup mirror lamp to support the circadian rhythms.
 Two out of three participants confirmed that the light made them feel more alert in the morning.
 Two further laboratory studies in which 32 participants sat in a darkened box with different light sources also lent credence to the theory that a high blue component in lighting counteracts fatigue.

 The third Audi study on light’s effects on people was conducted using a driving simulator.
 The study was able to not only probe situations where participants acted as drivers but also where they were occupants in conditionally automated cars—i.e. without having to operate the vehicle.
-Even under these conditions, the initial results are positive.
-This is an exciting line of research.
-Clearly, light is more than just illumination.
+Even under these conditions, the initial results were positive.
+For the designers of tomorrow's mobility light is and remains an exciting field of research.